fbpx

 What an inspiring way to re-frame the perception of losing.
 The most accomplished female athlete of all time probably knows a thing or two.
 Her approach to losing can be applied to all aspects of my life.

 At No Longer Bound I have an opportunity to make mistakes with a safety net of brothers, counselors, and mentors.
-People who can help me change my perspective of negatives, appreciating them as learning experiences instead.

 Fighting negative bias requires me to be present and grateful.
 In being present, I acknowledge that I cannot change the past, and I’m not the feeling associated with the past.
 With presence comes gratitude, optimism, forgiveness, and compassion.